feathery-org/slate/source/index.html.md

 ]
 ```

-List all recently forwarded emails from an AI extraction.
+List all recently forwarded emails that triggered an AI extraction.

 ### HTTP Request